osus/nubomedia-graphedit/docs/installation.md

 [Redux](https://github.com/rackt/redux)

 Redux is a predictable state container for JavaScript apps.
-It is an implementation of the Flux architecture described by Facebook as part of the React project.
-It has become the de facto standard Flux implementation for many projects due to its simplicity and flexibility.
+It is a variation of the Flux architecture described by Facebook as part of the React project.
+It has become the de facto standard state management solution for many React projects due to its simplicity and flexibility.

 [Bootstrap](http://getbootstrap.com/)